Everything Vibrators: Your Complete Guide To Personal Pleasure

 Read the directions on your new sex toy — which will probably include using lube.
 Personal lubricant should still be used with external stimulation, even if it’s just a little, and water-based lubes are safest.

-How Do You Use An Internal Stimulation Vibrator?
+How Do You Use A Vaginal Stimulation Vibrator?

 For toys that use vaginal penetration or dual stimulation, placement and angling might require some experimentation.
 This may be even more true for G-spotters, which we’ll talk more about in just a bit.